 - Providing leadership and acting as a role model for activism;

-- Dismantling barriers to greater participation for racialized workers in our union;
+- Dismantling barriers to greater participation for Black and racialized workers in our union;

 - Promoting racial justice in the workplace and the community;

-- Promoting and defending the rights of racialized people in our communities to build a stronger social movement.
+- Promoting and defending the rights of Black and racialized people in our communities to build a stronger social movement.

-CUPE locals, divisions, anti-racism or human rights committees at any level of CUPE can nominate a CUPE member for this award.
+CUPE locals, divisions, and anti-racism or human rights committees can nominate a CUPE member for this award.

 Three persons, including one of the co-chairs of the National Rainbow Committee, make up the selection committee and are appointed by the CUPE National Officers.

-The award winner receives a commemorative plaque and CUPE will make a $1,000 donation to the social justice organization of her or his choice.
+The award winner receives a commemorative plaque and CUPE will make a $1,000 donation to the social justice organization of their choice.

 Nominations should be submitted no later than July 25, 2023.